-NOTE The following procedure only applies to aircraft equipped with DC Control Units p/n 51530-006B.
+The following procedure only applies to aircraft equipped with DC Control Units p/n 51530-006B or GCSG-501.

-96.3.17.2.1 Close circuit breakers required for engine starting and ground run.
-Start engine.
-Increase engine speed and maintain speed of engine so speed of gas producer is 71% N1 or greater.
+96.3.17.2.1 Push in all circuit breakers necessary to start the engine.
+Start engine and increase engine speed so that the gas producer speed is 71% N1 or greater.

 96.3.17.2.2 Set GEN switch to RESET then to ON.
-Measure voltage between generator side of BATT relay and aircraft ground.
-If necessary, adjust control unit voltage per Table 96-5.
+Measure voltage on the generator side of BATT relay to ground per table below.
+If required, using a non-metallic flat head screw driver, adjust DC Control Unit voltage per Table 96-4.

-96.3.17.3 After voltage adjustment, test system using GCU TEST switch.
-Place GCU TEST switch in OVERVOLTAGE position and verify DC GENERATOR light illuminates on Master Caution Panel.
-Return GCU TEST switch to center position, move GEN switch to RESET then ON and verify that DC GENERATOR light extinguishes.
+96.3.17.3 After voltage is set, test system using GCU TEST switch.
+Place switch to OVERVOLTAGE (OV) position and verify the DC GENERATOR light on Master Caution Panel illuminates.
+Set GEN switch to RESET and then back to ON.
+Verify DC GENERATOR light extinguishes.

-96.3.17.4 Place GCU TEST switch in DC OVERLOAD position and verify that GENERATOR light illuminates on Master Caution Return GCU TEST switch to center Panel. position, move GEN switch to RESET then ON and verify that DC GENERATOR light extinguishes.
+96.3.17.4 Place GCU TEST switch to Overload/Undervoltage (OL/UV) position and verify the DC GENERATOR light on the Master Caution Panel illuminates.
+Set GEN switch to RESET and then back to ON.
+Verify DC GENERATOR light extinguishes.